ZIMBABWE PUBLIC SERVICE PENSIONS

 The present position

 The position remains unchanged.
-The Zimbabwe Government continues to claim that it has sufficient funds at present to pay the pensions, other than to those living in South Africa, but has promised that payment will be made when funds become available.
+The Zimbabwe Government continues to claim that it has insufficient funds at present to pay the pensions, other than to some of those living in South Africa, but has promised that payment will be made when funds become available.
 The chances of that happening in the foreseeable future seem pretty remote at present.

 OSPA’S contacts with the Zimbabwe and British Governments from the 1980s

 From the mid 1980s onwards OSPA took every opportunity to press the British Government, and when possible the Zimbabwe Government, to take action to protect the value of the Public Service pensions and to ensure their remittance to pensioners outside Zimbabwe.
 In the 1980s this was done through contacts with MPs in the Commons and members of the House of Lords.
 In the early 1990s OSPA was able to raise the matter directly with President Mugabe and Zimbabwe ministers in London.
 There was correspondence and some meetings with British ministers in the FCO and the DFID.
 The issue was raised many times in debates, motions and questions in both houses of Parliament.
 After 2003 the complete stoppage of the pensions led to further meetings with British ministers.
 In October 2007, in a debate in the House of Lords initiated by OSPA’s President, Lord Waddington, the FCO Minister responsible, Lord Malloch Brown, declined to speak to his official brief, saying that the Government needed to look at the matter again, and that “there is a moral and pragmatic case here, and a responsibility to public servants who have served the Crown so honourably”.

 A year passed, until in October 2008 Lord Malloch Brown admitted to Lord Waddington that he had been unable to get support from within the Government for any measure to help the pensioners.
 There was some sympathetic comment in the British press, but no action.